Desert warfare

-In desert warfare, the heat and lack of water can sometimes be more dangerous than the enemy.
-The desert terrain is the second-most inhospitable to troops after a cold environment.
-The lack of water, extremes of heat/cold, and the lack of cover make it difficult for troops to survive.
+Desert warfare is warfare in deserts or similar arid or semi-arid environments.
+The term encompasses military operations affected by the terrain, climate, and resource availability of these areas, as well as the strategies and tactics used by military forces in these situations and environments.

+Desert warfare is distinct from other types of warfare in other environments and terrains, in that the desert is generally considered very inhospitable.
+The hot temperatures in the day and the cold temperatures in the night, the scarcity of food, water, and plant life, and the lack of cover and concealment, affect how military forces operate in desert environments.
+The heat and lack of water can sometimes be more dangerous than the enemy.

 Properties and tactics

 The barrenness of the desert makes the capture of key cities essential to ensure the ability to maintain control over important resources, primarily clean water, and being able to keep a military well supplied.
 As such, that makes sieges in conventional warfare more frequent, as the defender often prepares entrenched positions to protect the cities that supply them.

 Camouflage and cover

-Many deserts have limited numbers of noticeable landmarks, which can make maneuvering through a desert a logistical nightmare.
+Many deserts have limited numbers of noticeable landmarks, which can make maneuvering through a desert difficult in terms of navigation and logistics.
+A lack of structures and objects can also make effective use of camouflage, cover, and concealment difficult.

 Mobility

-Mobility is essential to a successful desert war, which explains the heavy use of armour in battles such as in El Alamein during the Second World War.
-It has been noted that mobility is so important in desert warfare that battles can sometimes begin to resemble naval engagements since the actual possession of territory is less important than the positions of one's tanks (or ships).
+Mobility is essential to a successful desert war, which explains the heavy use of armor in battles such as in the First and Second Battle of El Alamein during the North African campaign of World War II.
+It has been noted that mobility is so important in desert warfare that battles can sometimes begin to resemble naval engagements, since the actual possession of territory is less important than the positions of one's tanks (or ships).

 Unlike other types of terrain, which depend on roads, movement in deserts is often possible in all directions because of the wide open spaces.
 However, the resource-scarce desert environment means that availability of supplies can greatly constrict movement.
 Militaries often make use of cavalry to cross the large expanses of a harsh desert without increasing the exertion of the soldiers, who are already at a higher risk of dehydration because of the high temperatures during the day.

 There are many enemies to the desert fighter.
-They include aircraft, and tanks, which can be extremely menacing to desert guerrillas because there is little way to equal such force.
+They include aircraft and tanks, which can be extremely menacing to desert guerrillas because there is little way to equal such force.
 Additionally, there are few places to hide from such weapons in the desert environment since there are few obstructions.

-Another problem is the sand dunes, mobility is reduced by 60%.
+Another problem is the sand dunes, which can greatly affect mobility.
 With no firm and stable ground footing, it is easy to slide down or even get buried.